syhussaini/website_code_snippets/wp-admin-popup/README-popup-message-to-admins.md

 1. **Install WPCode Lite** (if not already installed)
    - Go to WordPress Admin → Plugins → Add New
-   - Search for "WPCode" and install the free version
+   - Search for "WPCode Lite" and install the free version
+   - Or download directly from: [WPCode Lite on WordPress.org](https://wordpress.org/plugins/insert-headers-and-footers/)

 2. **Add the Snippet**
    - Navigate to **Code Snippets** → **Add Snippet** (or **WPCode** → **Add Snippet**)